By Robin Fein (Wright), L.C.S.W.

 Type 2 Diabetes and Food

-For many of us, the physiologic reality of Type 2 diabetes has made our relationship with food all the more complicated.
-We can experience the very uncomfortable symptoms of a hypoglycemic episode where we can be driven to eat excessively to get out of the low, or sometimes eat too much to fight the chronic fatigue that we experience living with diabetes.
-Also, because food can be comforting, some of us use it for emotional reasons.
-We can use food to distract us from a feeling, such as anxiety or sadness.
-It can be our attempt to comfort or soothe ourselves on a physical level, hoping it takes care of the uncomfortable state we are in.
+For many of us, the physiological reality of type 2 diabetes has made our relationship with food even more complicated.
+We may experience the very uncomfortable symptoms of hypoglycemia, which can drive us to eat excessively just to bring blood sugar back up.
+At other times, we may eat too much in an attempt to push through the chronic fatigue that often comes with living with diabetes.
+And because food can be comforting, some of us also turn to it for emotional reasons.
+We may use food to distract ourselves from difficult feelings like anxiety or sadness, hoping it will soothe us physically and ease an uncomfortable emotional state.

 If you’d like to learn more helpful diabetes information, sign up for our FREE email program here.